TSB Recommendation R07-04

 The TP14877 standard will be revisited in 2015/2016.
 There will be an open forum for considering improvements to Class 111 tank cars for transporting dangerous goods other than flammable liquids.
 This forum will provide an opportunity to review the specific requirements assigned to individual dangerous goods, with an eye to being more systematic in assigning higher specification tank cars to PG I non-flammable dangerous goods.

-TSB reassessment of the responses to Recommendation R07-04 (May 2015)
+May 2015: TSB reassessment of the responses to Recommendation R07-04 (Satisfactory Intent)

 This recommendation is related to the TSB Watchlist issue of Transportation of flammable liquids by rail.
 The increase in the transportation of flammable liquids, such as crude oil, by rail across North America has created emerging risks that need to be effectively mitigated.
 This recommendation is also related to recommendation R14-01, in which the Board recommended that all Class 111 tank cars used to transport flammable liquids meet enhanced protection standards that significantly reduce the risk of product loss when these cars are involved in accidents.